Overland Park, KS 66210

-Make plans to recycle just about anything you can on Saturday, Oct.
-26, the Overland Park 2013 Fall Recycling Extravaganza.
+Make plans to recycle just about anything on Saturday, April 21, Overland Park's 2018 Spring Recycling Extravaganza.

-It offers an opportunity to recycle more materials than ever before.
+The extravaganza offers an opportunity to recycle more materials than ever before.
+You can bring:

 - Confidential documents, which will be destroyed on site by ProShred Security, and you can watch.
 The suggested donation for this service is $5 for a standard file box and $10 for larger quantities.